Deep-Chill/RazerIO-Social-Network/README.md

 # RazerIO-SocialNetwork
 A social network for professionals.
 Built with Django.
+I don't care about the design, I've only made the backend.

 <a href="https://imgbb.com/"><img src="https://i.ibb.co/zm0Vq7Y/Screenshot-15.png" alt="Screenshot-15" border="0"></a>
 <hr><br>